DoDAO-io/dodao-aave-introduction-course/generated/questions/intro-to-lending-borrowing.md

 ---

-##### What are the advantages of DeFi protocols?
+##### What are the advantages of DeFi protocols over traditional finance?

 - [x]  DeFi's are resistant to censorship
-- [ ]  DeFi's are simple and no risks involved in it
+- [x]  DeFi protocols are automated using smart contracts
 - [x]  DeFi's are transparent hence no hidden fees are involved in DeFi protocols
-- [ ]  None of these
+- [x]  DeFi eliminates the need for middlemen, which can increase the profitability of lenders

 Hint: NoHint

 Explanation: DeFi's are resistant to censorship and transparent.
 No hidden fees are involved in DeFi's.
+DeFi protocols are automated using smart contracts.
+DeFi eliminates the need for middlemen, which can increase the profitability of lenders.

 Sub Topics: lending-borrowing-DeFi

 ---

-##### How DeFi protocols are efficient?
+##### What are the drawbacks of traditonal finance?

-- [x]  DeFi's automate the protocol using smart-contracts.
+- [x]  Traditional financial institutions tend to take a large cut of the interest from borrowers, acting as a middleman between them and the lenders.
-- [x]  The possibility of server down is very low in DeFi's.
+- [ ]  Lending and borrowing using traditional financial systems is exceedingly risky.
-- [x]  DeFi's are transparent their core smart-contracts can be viewed and analzed by anyone.
+- [x]  With traditional finance, users are limited to sending transactions only up to a certain amount, and cross-border transactions can cause significant losses in capital.
 - [ ]  None of these

-Hint: Decentralized and smart-contracts.
+Hint: NoHint

-Explanation: DeFi's automate the protocol using smart-contracts.
-Since DeFi's are running on blockchain the possibility of server down is very low.
-They are transparent their core smart-contracts can be viewed and analyzed by anyone.
+Explanation: Traditional financial institutions tend to take a large cut of the interest from borrowers, acting as a middleman between lenders and borrowers.
+Transaction limits are imposed on users.

-Sub Topics: lending-borrowing-DeFi
+Sub Topics: lending-borrowing-tradFi

 ---

 ##### What are Flashloans?

-- [ ]  It is an ordinary loan which can be borrowed in TradFi with low interest rates.
+- [ ]  A loan from TradFi usually has low interest rates.
-- [ ]  It is a zero interest loan which can be borrowed by locking collateral with twice the value of borrowed amount.
+- [ ]  It is a zero interest loan that can be borrowed by using collateral that is worth twice the amount of the loan.
-- [x]  Flashloans are loans which can be borrowed instantly without any collateral by using smart-contracts with certain conditions.
+- [x]  Flashloans are loans that can be borrowed and repaid instantaneously, without the need for collateral, by using smart contracts with certain conditions.
-- [ ]  It is an alternate name of an ordinary loan in DeFi's.
+- [ ]  Flashloans are an alternate name of an ordinary loan in DeFi's.

 Hint: NoHint

-Explanation: Flashloans are loans which can be borrowed instantly without any collateral by using smart-contracts with certain conditions.
+Explanation: Flashloans are loans that can be borrowed and repaid instantaneously, without the need for collateral, by using smart contracts with certain conditions.

 Sub Topics: lending-borrowing-DeFi